Quantum theory for a total system including one internal measuring apparatus: Application II --- Irreversibility of branching processes

 \subsection{Master equation for an ideal case of branching}

-In this section, as an application of the theory proposed above, we derive a master equation for the probabilities for the system $\R$ to take definite values of $\mu$.

-For the simplicity in discussion, we consider an ideal case, in which all the time intervals $[\tau_{i+1}^\alpha, \ww \tau_i^\alpha]$ are very short such that the non-transition condition is satisfied for almost all times along the paths.
+In this section, we derive a master equation for the probabilities for the system $\R$ to take definite values of $\mu$.
+For the simplicity in discussion, we consider an ideal case, in which all the time intervals $[\tau_{i+1}^\alpha, \ww \tau_i^\alpha]$ are very short such that the non-transition condition is satisfied for almost all the times along the paths, as a result, the system $\R$ almost always has definite value of $\mu$.
 This is a good approximation in some practical situations.
 For the same reason, we assume that the branching times $t_i^\alpha$, as well as the times $\tau_i^\alpha$ and $\ww \tau_i^\alpha$ are path-independent, thus, we can drop the superscript $\alpha$ in the labeling of these times.
 Moreover, we consider one R-observable $A_{\{\mu\}}$ only.